d630/bpx/README.md

 Bash is able to handle signals and other conditions (*trap*), to invoke the function *command_not_found_handle*, and to expand special variables at special times (*prompting*).
-But it has no "real" hooking mechanism like you can see working in [tcsh's special aliases](http://www.tcsh.org), in [zsh's hook functions](http://zsh.sourceforge.net/Doc/Release/Functions.html#Hook-Functions) or [fish's event
+But it has no "real" hook mechanism like you can see working in [tcsh's special aliases](http://www.tcsh.org), in [zsh's hook functions](http://zsh.sourceforge.net/Doc/Release/Functions.html#Hook-Functions) or [fish's event